shuffyiosys/rph_tools/README.md

 1.2.3 - 02/04/2015
 - Added Import/Export settings.
 - Fixed the issue where blocked usernames would fill up the localStorage.
 There was a problem when loading, it would call "blockUser" which would add the user ID to the blocked users array.
 But the loading also added it.
 This fixes the issue supposedly fixed in 1.2.1
 - Fixed an issue with the away message system where if you attempt to enable away on a name already away, it will add another [Away] block.

 1.2.2 - 02/04/2015
 - Fixed a problem with the random number generator relying on chat tab contents to know which room to post in.

 1.2.1 - 02/03/2015
 - (Fixed the issue where blocked usernames would fill up the localStorage.)

 1.2.0 - 02/02/2015
 - Fixed a bug with the PM Away Message system where if you enable it for a name, disable it, then disable it again, the username gets eaten up.
 - Your username will be inserted below the chat name to help keep track of alts

 1.1.0 - 02/01/2015
 - Changed <form> tags in the HTML to <div> tags.
 This causes textboxes to invoke a submit action if enter is pressed.
 - Uses local WebStorage now instead of cookies.
 Cookies will still be loaded if available and as a fallback.
 - Removed PM text colors as they weren't working as intended.
 - [DEPCRATED]Fixed a bug with blocking.
 Originally the script didn't touch the cookie that was saved and there wasn't a way to scrub names that no longer would respond to the getUserById.
 The script now saves every time you block someone to refresh the list.
 This could be a problem because if you block enough people whose names no longer respond, you could fill up the cookie and it will no longer save blocked people.
 However, in this version if you've blocked someone with a name that has disappeared and it reappears, you will have to reblock them.

   This is no longer an issue with WebStorage, however, unresponsive names will still be pruned to avoid memory leaks.
 - Added per-username PM away messages.
 To use, select a name, set an away message, and press "Enable" or "Disable".
 Names that are away will be highlighted in the list and will auto-reply when someone PMs them.

 1.0.1 - 01/04/2015
 - Added a filter so small images will be posted as links instead of the image itself.
 (No PM filter yet)

 1.0.0 - 12/20/2014
 - Cleaned up the code a bit.
 Which is why it's now a 1.0.0
   - Removed some console dumps since they were not really important anymore
 - Reorganized the UI to be consistent.
 - Added away messages for PM.
 Set an away message and enable it and anyone who PMs you will get that message.
 If you respond in any way, it'll turn off auto-replying.
 Works across your account, but I'm considering it per-username since this is just a session only feature (as in, if you log out, it will reset).
 - Fixed text color checking again.
 It didn't work on text inputs with three characters.
 Also changed the value limiting algorithm.
 - Fixed bounds checking for the general RNG (also so it'd stop using Math.Pow)
 - Blocking is now by way of a button instead of pressing enter on the text input.
 For some reason, pressing enter may make the browser think you're doing a URL request, which tries to redirect you the site with the request.

 0.1.2 - 12/17/2014
 - Limited text colors so bright colors are not available.
 - Extended room link sanitizing on PMs to outgoing PMs.
-That was the problem I think, it works fine if the PM window isn't up.
-- Added the option to include your text color in PMs.
+- [DEPRECATED] Added the option to include your text color in PMs.
 This only affects the client side end, so if you enable it but the recipient doesn't, the recipient doesn't see the colors, only you.
 - For license reasons I reverted the room link sanitizing on the chat room end to what I originally did.
 Functionally it's the same.

 0.1.1 - 12/15/2014
 - Expanded disabling of room linking to PMs now.